Slow-growing counterexamples to the strong Eremenko conjecture: Estimating the growth of the counterexample: and

 \end{prop} \begin{proof} We have

 by definition.
-Write $\gamma = 1 + \eps$.
-By~\ref{squareratio} and~\eqref{standingassumption}, we can write the following for sufficiently large $t$ Multiplying through by $\Phi(t)$ gives Furthermore, for large $t$ by assumption.
-The claim follows. \end{proof}
+Let $\gamma >1$ and write $\gamma = 1 + \eps$.
+By~\ref{Philimits}, Standing Assumption~\eqref{standingassumption}, and our assumption on $\Psi/\Phi$, we can write the following for sufficiently large $t$

+Using these we can show that, for large enough $t$, the exponent in~\ref{eqn:madexp} can be bounded above by The claim follows. \end{proof}

-This new limit, $\Psi(t)/\Phi(t) \to 0$ as $t \to \infty$, is one of interest as $\Psi$ was defined in terms of $\Psi$ (implicitly) in Definition\ref{psi}.
+This new limit, $\Psi(t)/\Phi(t) \to 0$ as $t \to \infty$, is one of interest as $\Psi$ was defined in terms of $\Psi$ (implicitly) in Definition~\ref{psi}.
 An obvious question to ask is: What happens if $\Psi(t)/\Phi(t) \to \infty$ as $t \to \infty$ instead?
 Suppose we have $\Phi$ satisfying the same standing assumption, that $\Psi$ is defined as in Definition~\ref{psi}, and that there is some $f \in \classB$ that satisfies $\log \log \abs{f(z)} = O(\varphi(\abs{z}))$.
-It is suspected, from similar heuristic reasoning as seen in Chapter~\ref{heuristic} that, if $\Psi(t)/\Phi(t) \to \infty$, we must satisfy the strong Eremenko conjecture.
-It is hoped that an argument showing that a corresponding logarithmic transform $F$ exhibits a \emph{head start condition}~\cite[Section 4, Section 5]{rrrs} which is a key feature in the proof of~\cite[Theorem~1.2]{rrrs}.
-This is work the author wishes to pursue further. \\ In order to study and approximate $\varphi^{-1}$ we will let $\varphi(t) = w$, and subsequently, $t = \varphi^{-1}(w)$. \begin{prop} Given $\varphi$ and any $M > 1$ there exists $w_0$ such that for all $w > w_0$,
+It is suspected, from similar heuristic reasoning as seen in Section~\ref{heuristic} that, if $\Psi(t)/\Phi(t) \to \infty$, we must satisfy the strong Eremenko conjecture.
+It is hoped that an argument showing that a corresponding logarithmic transform $F$ exhibits a \emph{head start condition}~\cite[Section 4, Section 5]{rrrs} which is a key feature in the proof of~\cite[Theorem~1.2]{rrrs}. \\